ToastedNub/Casino-Bot-Info/Commands.md

 # !withdraw

  - Withdraw money from the bank so you can use it to gamble or buy things.
+# !invest

+ - Invest money, similar to bitcoin.
+# !takeinvest

+ - Take invested money out, similar to bitcoin.
+# !investbalance

+ - Shows how much is currently invested, similar to bitcoin.
 # !hack (UserID) or (@Someone)

  - Hack someone for 1% - 10% of their bank money.
+# !lb

+ - Shows the top 10 players
+# !request

+ - Sends a request to the bot creator (me)